jackrobertscott/hobson-180221/README.md

 | `update`      | patch       | `/unicorns/:catId`     | `/unicorns/5a8ed7fabf4aabad60e41247`    |
 | `remove`      | delete      | `/unicorns/:catId`     | `/unicorns/5a8ed7fabf4aabad60e41247`    |

-Disable any default endpoints when defining the resource.
+You can also disable any unwanted default endpoints when defining the resource.

 ```js
 const unicornResource = new Resource({